rorygibb/pnl_summer_school/README.md

 - Gibb et al. 2026, The anthropogenic fingerprint on emerging infectious diseases.
 Nature (forthcoming; preprint on medRxiv) https://www.medrxiv.org/content/10.1101/2024.05.22.24307684v1
 - Mordecai 2023.
 Tackling climate change and deforestation to protect against vector-borne diseases.
 Nature Microbiology. https://www.nature.com/articles/s41564-023-01533-5

+## Contact details

+Feel free to get in touch with me (rory.gibb@ucl.ac.uk) if you have questions or would like to learn more about the topics we teach and research at PNL.